This post may contain affiliate links and products provided for consideration. For more information, visit our Editorial Policy.

 Although there are many scents that I enjoy, the fragrances I reach for most are the ones that enhance or alter my mood.
 Scent Of A Dream has become a daily fragrance for me, not only because of the sensual notes I mentioned above but also because it bolsters my confidence and makes me feel powerful.
 Since it’s not as overt as Black Orchid, the feelings that it stirs up seem more like covert secrets than a shared experience.

-If you’re interested in trying Charlotte Tilbury’s first fragrance, I highly recommend getting a sample first as opposed to smelling it in passing like I did.
+If you’re interested in trying Charlotte Tilbury’s first fragrance, I highly recommend getting a sample first as opposed to smelling it in passing as I did.
 Once you’re able to experience how Scent Of A Dream develops on your skin, I think your appreciation for it will completely change.
 It’s available in 30ml ($67.12), 50ml ($93.15), and 100ml ($131.15) bottles, and I’m crossing my fingers hoping for a rollerball soon.